iterative/dvc.org/content/blog/2022-05-09-CML-runners-saving-models-2.md

 # Export the model to a DVC remote

-Now that we have set up the remote and made sure GitHub Actions has all the details to access the remote, we can use the workflow below.
+Now that we have set up the remote and made sure GitHub Actions has all the details needed to access the remote, we can use the workflow below.
 In this scenario, we train the model in the same way as in part 1, but we push it to the DVC remote.
 A reference to the location of this file is added to the GitHub repository (`model/random_forest.joblib.dvc`).
 The model itself is added to